-James Reese Europe is not a household name, but in the early 1900s, he was one of New York’s most prominent African American bandleaders.
+James Reese Europe is not a household name today, but in the early 1900s, he was one of New York’s most prominent African American bandleaders.

 In 1910 he organized the Clef Club (later the Tempo Club), a gathering place, union, and booking agency for African-American artists, who were ignored by the American Federation of Musicians.
 The Club made history when it performed Negro Music at Carnegie Hall to benefit the Colored Music Settlement School.